sami5436/ChronCare/README.md

-# ChronCare
+# CrohnCare

-ChronCare is a full-stack health management application designed to assist individuals with Crohn's Disease by tracking symptoms, medications, and doctor visits.
+CrohnCare is a full-stack health management application designed to assist individuals with Crohn's Disease by tracking symptoms, medications, and doctor visits.
 The platform consists of a React-based frontend, an Express.js backend, and a MongoDB database, all integrated with a robust CI/CD pipeline.

 ## Project Directory Structure

 ```
-ChronCare/
+CrohnCare/
 │── .github/workflows/       # CI/CD workflows for GitHub Actions
 │── backend/                 # Node.js (Express) backend API
 │── frontend/                # React frontend (initialized using Vite)